ChuChu2112/alx-system_engineering-devops/0x00-shell_basics/README.md

-The '2-bring_me_home' changes the current working directory to the user's home directory The '3-listfiles' script prints out the contents of a directory in their long format The '4-listmorefiles' script prints the content of a directory in long format, including the hidden files
+The '2-bring_me_home' changes the current working directory to the user's home directory The '3-listfiles' script prints out the contents of a directory in their long format The '4-listmorefiles' script prints the content of a directory in long format, including the hidden files The '5-listfilesdigitonly' prints the contents of a directory in its long format, including hidden files and user's and group's ID's simultaneously